 Labradors can have sensitive skin.
 We recommend looking at an oatmeal shampoo for your Lab.
 You don’t want to bathe your Labrador excessively.
 Usually once per month is good, so you don’t deprive your Lab of the natural oils that occur in their coats.
-If you find that a standard oatmeal shampoo isn’t effective in reducing the frequency of shedding, look to an Anti-shed formula to help.
+If you find that a standard oatmeal shampoo isn’t effective in reducing the frequency of shedding, look to an anti-shed formula to help.
 If your Lab has sensitive skin, there are also shampoos that help calm skin conditions that may be contributing to increased shedding.

 A well-balanced diet is a must for any Labrador Retriever.
-You’ll want to make sure that they are eating a Kibble formulated for Labradors that’s rich in Omega Fatty acids.
+You’ll want to make sure that they are eating a dog food formulated for Labradors that’s rich in Omega Fatty acids.
 Omega fatty acids will help facilitate both skin and coat health.
 It will help keep their coats shiny and smooth, as well as potentially helping to alleviate skin conditions that your dog might have.

 It’s also recommended that you mix in some natural ingredients with your dog’s food from time to time.
 Vegetables like Zucchini and cooked sweet potatoes can help contribute vitamins and minerals that will help keep your pup’s coat healthy.

 Supplements can also be a good way to help decrease shedding in Labradors.
-If your pup is already eating a dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
+If your pup is already eating dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
 You can usually find fish oil supplements in both liquid and pill form.

 There are also different chewable supplements that can help your Lab’s coat.
 We are big fans of chewable supplements because they can improve coat health, as well as being used to train.
 Most coat and skin health formulas contain Omega Fatty acids, which will help your Lab’s coat stay healthy and reduce shedding.